 After looking at your case, an attorney should give their honest opinion.
 If someone says they can guarantee approval for your SSDI claim, run the other way.

 There is no way a lawyer can 100% promise an ideal outcome.
-A SSDI lawyer can also rarely get you approval faster.
-However, they should discuss how they can strengthen your case after giving an honest review.
+An SSDI lawyer can also rarely get you approval faster.
+However, they should discuss how to strengthen your case after giving an honest review.

 You can learn a lot by asking the attorney about your case.
-Ideally, they should avoid grand promises but make you feel confident in the ways they can help.
-For example, a lawyer should know how to identify the strong and weak points in your claim.
+Ideally, they should avoid grand promises but make you feel confident in how they can help.
+For example, a lawyer should know how to identify your claim’s strong and weak points.
 They should also help you keep up with deadlines and give you the best chance at approval.

 How Will the SSDI Lawyer Support You?

-When you meet with a SSDI lawyer, ask them how available they can be during your case.
+When you meet with an SSDI lawyer, ask them how available they can be during your case.
 Keep in mind that SSDI lawyers often take on large amounts of cases.
-They might juggle several claims at once, but they should still be accessible to you.
+As a result, they might juggle several claims at once, but they should still be accessible to you.